Pollens and Diatoms in Forensic Investigation

 Last updated:

-Pollens and diatoms sit together in UGC-NET Unit VII as two microscopic trace-evidence categories with very different uses.
-Pollen grains travel on hair, fibres, clothing and footwear, and the species mix at a given place and season works like a geographic fingerprint.
-Diatoms are silica-walled microalgae that live in almost every water body, and the diatom test for drowning is one of the most famous bullets in Indian forensic medicine.
-NTA loves this pair because each side has a clean MCQ profile: pollen gives you Erdtman's 1934 acetolysis and the sexine / nexine wall layers, while diatoms give you the frustule, the femur-marrow sample and the acid-digestion workup.
+Pollens and diatoms are two microscopic trace-evidence categories with very different forensic applications.
+Pollen grains travel on hair, fibres, clothing and footwear, and the species mix at a given place and season functions as a geographic fingerprint.
+Diatoms are silica-walled microalgae present in almost every water body, and the diatom test for drowning is one of the most widely applied procedures in forensic medicine.

-Treat this as a two-track topic.
-Track one is forensic palynology, where the candidate has to recall pollen morphology, the acetolysis extraction, and at least one cited case (Joseph Anders 1959).
-Track two is forensic diatomology, where the diatom test for drowning is the high-yield item.
-Both tracks share microscopy as the readout, and both link back to the soil and botanical evidence chapter in the book for the deep dive.
+The topic divides into two tracks.
+Track one is forensic palynology: pollen morphology, the acetolysis extraction, and case application (Joseph Anders, 1959).
+Track two is forensic diatomology, centred on the diatom test for drowning.
+Both tracks share microscopy as the readout and connect to the broader framework of soil and botanical evidence.

 - Forensic palynology